Eyes on GDP forecast by Economic Survey despite recent misses

-The pre-budget Economic Survey, which is tabled in Parliament ahead of the Union Budget to present the state of the economy and suggest policy prescriptions, quite often misses on the GDP forecast.
+The pre-budget Economic Survey, which is tabled in Parliament ahead of the Union Budget to present the state of the economy and suggest policy prescriptions, quite often misses on the GDP forecast, sometimes by a significant margin.

-Finance Minister Nirmala Sitharaman will table the Economic Survey for 2021-22 in the Lok Sabha, after the President's Address to both Houses of Parliament.
+This time, Finance Minister Nirmala Sitharaman will table the Economic Survey for 2021-22 in the Lok Sabha on Monday soon after the President's Address to both Houses of Parliament.
+She will present the Union Budget for the next financial year beginning April 1, 2022, on Tuesday.

 One of the most-watched numbers in the pre-Budget Economic Survey, authored by a team led by Chief Economic Advisor (CEA), is the projection of the Gross Domestic Product (GDP) for the next fiscal.